DASA-boys/DASA-Bot/README.md

 4. It then opens a specific google sheet using its key, and then gets all the worksheets present and adds it to an object variable called `worksheets`
 5. The script retrieves all the values from the worksheet using the `get_all_values` method and stores them in the `worksheet_data` variable in the form of a nested list.
 Since the data is static, the program operates based on list indexes.

-Upon this, there are mulitple methods to execute specific functions:
+Upon this, there are multiple methods to execute specific functions:

 - `get_sheet` searches the worksheet containing the cutoffs of a specific year and round
 - `request_college_list` returns a list of colleges participating in DASA counselling in a specific year and round